Updated in 2021: If you're planning a Vermont road trip, this budget friendly guide will help your money go further.

 On such a tiny budget, every decision matters.

 The obvious answer is to camp at a state park – clean, scenic, with free amenities such as nature trails and ranger presentations.
 The best possible way to appreciate the beautiful nature we’ve come so far to enjoy!
 And we have all the camping gear you could desire including new tent and lantern.
 This would cost about $18 a night (plus tax, of course).
+(2021 Update: The cost is now more like $33 a night.)
 The downside is the very cool fall temperatures, which can reach near freezing overnight.
 It’s not fun to be shivering at night when it gets dark around 7pm, sitting around cold and bored.

 So, since we are prepared to “rough it” at a state park, should we go all the way, be super cheap, and spend about $43 for two nights with tax?
 Or should we take a step up for a bit more peace of mind and comfort, but spend about $110 with tax for two nights.
 It’s not a huge financial difference, but in terms of percentage of budget, it’s a big deal.